 seconded LP for approval motion carried.

-PRESENT ITEMS FOR INCLUSION ON THE NEXT AGENDA.
+TO PRESENT ITEMS FOR INCLUSION ON THE NEXT AGENDA.

 Closure of Royal British Legion Social Club and any impact on Annual